|Name:||Wavefront OBJ format|

 |Author:||Campbell Barton, Bastien Montagne|

 OBJ is a widely used de facto standard in the 3D industry.
 The OBJ format is a popular plain text format, however, it has only basic geometry and material support.

-There is no support for mesh vertex colors, armatures, animation, lamps, camera, empty objects, parenting or transformations.
+There is no support for mesh vertex colors, armatures, animation, lights, cameras, empty objects, parenting, or transformations.

 \neven on windows, if you open the files in a text editor it must recognize